Brock C. Christensen, Ph.D.

 Doctor of Philosophy Candidate, Laboratory of Brock Christensen

-Understanding the underlying biology of disease is my passion.
-For this reason, I pursued undergraduate study in Biology at Pacific Lutheran University and graduate study in Biochemistry at the University of Michigan.
-I gained laboratory research experience in a variety of disciplines, including developmental biology, immunology, neuroscience, and pharmacology.
-In Summer 2015, I joined the Program in Experimental & Molecular Medicine (PEMM) that aims to advance the mission of translational research at Dartmouth.
+Understanding biology of disease is my passion.
+I gained both computational biology and laboratory research experience in a variety of disciplines, including genetics, development, neuroscience, immunology, and cancer.
 In Fall 2016, I became a co-mentee of Dr. Brock Christensen and Dr. Arminja Kettenbach, and received the Burroughs-Wellcome Big Data in Life Sciences Training Grant.
-My PhD thesis aims to integrate epigenetics and proteomics data for a better predication of breast cancer risks, using bioinformatics, biostatistics, and laboratory-bench approaches.
-Outside of lab, I enjoy baking, gardening, music, and literature.
+My PhD thesis aims to integrate epigenetics and proteo-genomics data for improved predictive analytics of breast cancer using bioinformatics, biostatistics, machine learning.
+Outside of lab, I enjoy baking, gardening, music, snow sports, and literature.

 Curtis Petersen, MPH